LuisMelendezB/django-tech-test/README.md

 python manage.py runserver
 ```

-2. Load the datasets to populate database:
+2. The sqlite database cointains all the datasets, you can delete the database and reload the datasets to populate new database with:
 ```sh
 python manage.py runscript load_orderstatus_data
 python manage.py runscript load_seasons_data